Retraction Watch Database User Guide

 For our purposes, if an entire article (or letter, or review, etc.) was indicated as having been removed from publication either temporarily or permanently, it is considered to be “retracted”.
 Using words like “Removed” or “Withdrawn” may have procedural meaning to the publisher or journal editor, but the end result is that the published item is not considered appropriate for citation at that time, and we therefore just use the term retracted.
 We use “Reason(s) for Retraction” to note if the item was removed for a brief period and returned intact (“Temporary Removal”) or if it was republished after changes made (“Retract and Replace”).

-At this time “Expression of Concern” is being used to cover any editorial note that is not a retraction or correction which addresses the status or reception of a published item.
+“Expression of Concern” is used to cover any editorial note that is not a retraction or correction which addresses the status or reception of a published item.

 1. Why am I seeing corrections and expressions of concern in a database of retractions?

 Often retracted articles have corrections and editorial concerns published prior to (and sometimes after) the official retraction, so we include them as we find them.
-We also include corrections and expressions of concern when we have posted about them on Retraction Watch, or when they are authored by a person we have posted about.
+We also include corrections and expressions of concern when we have posted about them on Retraction Watch, or when they reference an article by a person we have posted about.

 While we have no plans at this time to include all types of notices in the database, it has not been precluded as a possibility for a later project.